Entangling two giant atoms via a topological waveguide: Introduction

-Motivated by the recent developments on the giant-atom waveguide QED platforms, people begin to consider the coupling of giant atoms with topological waveguides~\cite{Tudela2021,Liu2022,Du2023}.
-In general, topological phase of matter possesses a natural robustness to environmental perturbations~\cite{Dusuel2011}.
-In waveguide-QED systems, the fields in the waveguide are usually considered as the environments of the coupled atoms.
-Meanwhile, quantum entanglement is inherently sensitive to the environments.
+Motivated by the recent developments on the giant-atom waveguide QED platforms, people have begun to consider the coupling of giant atoms with topological waveguides\textsuperscript{\cite{Tudela2021,Liu2022,Du2023,Bag23,Gao24}}.
+In general, the topological phase of matter possesses a natural robustness to environmental perturbations\textsuperscript{\cite{Dusuel2011}}.
+In waveguide-QED systems, the fields in the waveguide are usually considered the environments of the coupled atoms.
+Meanwhile, quantum entanglement is inherently sensitive to the environment.
 Therefore, an interesting question is how the topological waveguide environment affects the entanglement properties of the atoms.
-Note that the couplings of small atoms with topological waveguides~\cite{Dusuel2011,Kimble15,Bello2019,Zhang20,Painter21,Dong21,Ciccarello21} have been widely studied, and that the use of topological properties to protect quantum entanglement and quantum coherence has wide potential applications~\cite{Segev16,Hafezi16,Ozawa19,Wang19,Nie20}.
+Note that the couplings of small atoms with topological waveguides\textsuperscript{\cite{Dusuel2011,Kimble15,Bello2019,Zhang20,Painter21,Dong21,Ciccarello21,Dong22}} have been widely studied, and that the use of topological properties to protect quantum entanglement and quantum coherence has wide potential applications\textsuperscript{\cite{Segev16,Hafezi16,Ozawa19,Wang19,Nie20}}.